 Yes.
 The old 6-month contribution suspension rule was eliminated by the IRS and SECURE 2.0 further confirmed this.
 You can continue making salary deferrals immediately after receiving a hardship distribution.

 The withdrawn amount is added to your gross income for that tax year and reported on IRS Form 1099-R. This may push you into a higher tax bracket.
 If the 10% penalty applies, it is reported on Form 5329 and added to your tax bill.
 Federal withholding is applied at the time of distribution but may not cover the full tax liability.
+Need help filing after a hardship withdrawal?
+KMK’s individual tax return services can ensure it’s reported correctly.

 Bert Wilson serves as our U.S. representative and client success manager, specializing in U.S. tax and accounting services.
 With expertise in tax compliance, financial reporting, and outsourced accounting solutions, Bert helps clients navigate complex financial challenges.
 Holding a Master’s degree in accounting and having obtained his C.P.A. license from the state of Colorado, he ensures client expectations are exceeded through tailored solutions and seamless collaboration with our India team.
 Passionate about building relationships, Bert enjoys both early mornings and outdoor sports, embodying a proactive approach to success